-The Lectric XP gives you approximately forty-five miles (72 km) or more per charge.
+The Lectric XP 3.0 gives you approximately forty-five miles (72 km) or more per charge.
+However, if you choose the long-range XP, you’ll get up to 65 miles (105 km).
 The battery is not removable, but there is an external charging port, so there is no need to remove the battery when you want to power up your e-bike.

 Weight Capacity (Payload)

-The XP has a three hundred and thirty-pound payload capacity and the maximum weight for included bike racks is seventy-five pounds, which is significantly more than the RadExpand with a rear rack weight capacity of 55 lb (25kg).
+This is significantly more than the RadExpand can carry with a rear rack weight capacity of only 55 lb (25 kg).

-All of the electric bikes for the Rad brand have a maximum capacity of two hundred and seventy-five pounds (124 kg) except for the RadWagon, which has a maximum capacity of three hundred and fifty pounds (158 kg).
+All of the electric bikes for the Rad brand have a maximum load capacity of 275 lbs (124 kg) except for the RadWagon, which has a maximum capacity of 350 lbs (158 kg).